Wendxy/transformerIDSClassification/README.md

 #### Inference Compute Performance
 Current inference time is between 0.6-0.8ms for a sliding window of 100 packets (on GPU with batch size = 1 during eval).
 If we were using the sliding window style detailed above where we only read in 100 intervals (instead of every single one) this would be sufficient assuming packets are 1500 bytes (average packet size) and we have a 67mbps link (average speed in Australia).
 With these assumed conditions every 0.70ms ~4 packets will be sent allowing model inference to keep ahead of packet stream with significant headroom, however this calculation does not consider outside of this packet stream condition (such as with consistently minimum packet sizes instead of 1500 bytes) and it does not consider all hardware conditions where the current model may still be too slow.
 In saying this, significant performance gains ( ~3x faster and ~4x smaller) potentially can be made via quantizing the model and / or ablative parameter reduction. (note: I've just reduced the number of certain layers by half without any impact to accuracy).

+Assuming ~5500 packets per second being sent, at our maximum experimental accuracy of 99.96%, the model only misclassifies 2 packets (assuming good generalization - note old dataset).

 #### Conclusion
 While transformer architectures inherently require heavier compute than simpler architectures, with the correct optimizations of sliding window size, model quantizing, packet sniffer hardware optimization (to be compatible with quantised models), and empirically guided parameter reduction, this nascent architecture is a promising future facing paradigm in IDS especially as attack patterns become significantly more complex and varied such that simpler classification models can no longer keep up.